VagnerMachado/RadixSortIntegers/readme.md

-Argumets needed for the program:
+Arguments needed for the program:

 argv[1] - an input text file with positive and/or negative numbers thta can be in different rows. argv[2] - an output text file that will contain the iteration of the sort argv[3] - an output file that will contain the sorted integers

+The ourput files have the results for data set 2